-Terrorist attack is a huge scale event that requires cooperation of many organisations.
+A terrorist attack is a huge scale event that requires cooperation of many organisations.
 For purposes of this document, only the main responding forces related to "taking evidence" as police, fire fighters, military forces etc. will be mentioned here.
-If any additional organisation has a crucial importance in dealing with "taking evidence" during CBRNe incident, it will be mentioned.
+If any additional organisation has a crucial importance in dealing with "taking evidence" during a CBRNe incident, it will be mentioned.